oliverx1492/File-Organizer/README.md

 The correct way to write the path: path = "C:/Your/path/to/directory" Save the file and you can close it.
 Now open your command line (f.e. cmd) and move to that directory where filesorter.py is been saved.
 If you want to run the programm type in following command:
 ##### python filesorter.py
 and press Enter.
 Thats all.
-Now your files has been sorted
+Now your files has been sorted.
+Congratulations!